Operation Avalanche (film): Release

-Operation Avalanche premiered at the Sundance Film Festival.
-Johnson had received an offer to premiere the film at the Toronto International Film Festival but declined, reasoning that the film would be lost in the large number of films shown there.
-Lionsgate released it in the US on September 16, 2016.
+Operation Avalanche premiered at the Sundance Film Festival on 22 January 2016.
+Johnson received an offer to premiere the film at the Toronto International Film Festival but declined, reasoning that the film would be lost in the large number of films shown there.
+Lionsgate obtained US and Canadian rights to the film, and released it in the US on September 16, 2016.